loilo/branchy/README.md

 The technical procedures of `branchy` set some requirements for threaded functions:

-- Parameters passed to a threaded function are serialized.
+- Parameters passed to a threaded function will be serialized.
 That means, threaded functions should only accept serializeable arguments.
 The same goes for their return values.
 - Threaded functions are serialized before being run in a different thread.
 Consequently, they have no access to the local variable scope that was available during their definition:

   ```javascript